alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 Let's stat with the first handler function, the `then()`.
 This handler is usually used to handle `fulfilled` state of JavaScript Promises.
 In order to use the `then()`, or any other handler, you have to attach it after the Promise when you invoke it.
 This means referencing the Promise by its name and then adding `.then()`

 When the Promise is settled (resolved or rejected) the data will be passed to the `then()` handler.
-Accessing this data is easy.
-All you need is to pass a callback function to the `then()` handler.
+These data are the data passed into the `resolve()` handler inside the Promise.
+When you want to access this data all you need to do is to pass a callback function to the `then()` handler.

 This callback function should accept one parameter.
-Any data returned by the Promise will then be available through this parameter.
+Any data returned by the Promise (resolved) will then be available through this parameter.

 ```JavaScript
 // Create a Promise